 Instead of hiring reactively, make your talent strategy proactive.
 The most effective way to do this is by conducting a meeting with your hiring team and adopting an agile approach to talent acquisition, ensuring you are maintaining a full talent pool at all times.

 Closely monitor your talent pipeline and take necessary measures to ensure that the process is operating smoothly.
 For instance, figure out what recruitment channels (social networks, job boards, career page) yield the best results for the company.
 In so doing, you might quickly determine how to segment these channels to attract which of these both entry-level employees and senior management talent.

-Another way -to quickly sharpen your recruiting efforts is to determine the various stakeholders needed throughout the talent acquisition process.
-Typically, these are the individuals involved in different stages of the recruiting funnel: HR, recruiters, hiring managers, a few employees from the concerned department (who can serve to vet potential talent) and the candidates themselves.
+Another way to quickly sharpen your recruiting efforts is to determine the various stakeholders needed throughout the talent acquisition process.
+Typically, these are the individuals involved in different stages of the recruiting funnel: HR, recruiters with proven talent acquisition skills, hiring managers, a few employees from the concerned department (who can serve to vet potential talent), and the candidates themselves.

 It’s critical to keep all concerned parties in the communication loop.
 In the event you do encounter bottlenecks during the recruitment process, it’s critical to gather all the necessary stakeholders to identify the problem and reevaluate the situation with your end goals.
 It helps tremendously if the role of each stakeholder is predefined.
 This keeps the process moving and empowers each person to operate proactively.

 Most critical of all, don’t keep your candidates in the dark!
 At times, projects stall.
 It is a part of the process, but that does not mean it can be used to validate non-communication on any level.

 When recruitment software and other technologies in all stages of the talent acquisition strategy are leveraged, the process becomes more objective.
 Identify the software and tool that might best automate certain processes for your own organization.